 The Buffalo Chip plans to continue its mission of giving into 2019 with the return of events such as the Legends Ride, Biker Belles and Freedom Celebration.

 Below is a list of just some of the charities the Legendary Buffalo Chip has been involved with over the years.

 The South Dakota chapter of A Brotherhood of Awareness Training and Education (A.B.A.T.E.) was at the Chip from 2006-2009, sponsoring motorcycle games.
 A.B.A.T.E. is a motorcycle charity committed to serving the motorcycling public by warning members against adverse motorcycle legislation and promote favorable legislation for motorcyclists, as well as improve road conditions.

 The American Veterans Traveling Tribute charity travels the country with the Cost of Freedom Tribute to provide a way for the community to come together to honor, respect and remember those who have given their lives for the freedoms of our country.
 AVTT has displayed the traveling tribute wall on the west end of the Chip the past three years, which is free to the public to view, and stands along with the field of flags, put up by the Buffalo Chip.

 BIC 4 GOOD

 2011 and 2012

-BIC 4 GOOD has dedicated their time and resources to help raise money for Sturgis Kids and Chrome Organization and the Wounded Warrior Project respectively.
-Men and women are invited to their tent during the rally to get their heads shaved for charity.
-The shave is free, though for each head that is shaved, BIC 4 GOOD donated $4 to the designated charity for the year.
+BIC 4 GOOD dedicated their time and resources to help raise money for Sturgis Kids and Chrome Organization and the Wounded Warrior Project respectively.
+Men and women were invited to their tent during the rally to get their heads shaved for charity.
+The shave was free, though for each head that was shaved, BIC 4 GOOD donated $4 to the designated charity for the year.
 The goal to be raised was $100,000, being donated by BIC USA Inc. Since its inception, BIC 4 GOOD has donated over $200,000 to four various causes.